 Visit a British pub

-The Watershed is a cinema in Bristol which usually shows art movies.
-It is also known as the digital creativity centre.
+Visit the Watershed, a cinema in Bristol which usually shows art movies.
+It is also known as the digital creativity centre with its cool art installations.
 Watershed opened in June 1982 as the United Kingdom's first dedicated media centre.
 You can enjoy foods and drinks in the Watershed as well.

 Address: 1 Canon's Rd, Bristol BS1 5TX, UK

 Visit the Clifton Downs, a large green area, perfect for outdoor lovers.
 During summer, the Downs become a popular spot for walkers, sports enthusiasts and couples who enjoy a fun picnic in nature.

 Before the mid-19th century, Clifton Down was used for grazing.
 After the mid 19th century, Clifton became a desirable place to live, and large houses were built close to Clifton Down.
 It is now one of the most expensive areas in Bristol.